JoseEspinosa/EBI_cancer_workshop_CNV/README.md

 #### Freely available general software
   1. [PennCNV](http://www.openbioinformatics.org/penncnv/)
   2. [QuantiSNP](https://sites.google.com/site/quantisnp/)

+*Note: the previous one are for germline.
+For arrays ASCAT is really the standard*

 #### Freely available cancer oriented software
   1. [**Allele-Specific Copy number Analysis of Tumors (ASCAT)**](http://heim.ifi.uio.no/bioinf/Projects/ASCAT/)
   2. [OncoSNP](https://sites.google.com/site/oncosnp/)

 **What are the major cancer factors that could biais a CNV analysis  ?** [solution](solutions/__challenges.md)

+*Purity, clonality and ploidy.

 **What are the steps to proceed this analysis ?** [solution](solutions/__SnpAnalysisSummary.md)